No breach of loyalty in a contractual relationship

 Supreme Court judgment of 5 February 2026, HR-2026-280-A, (case no. 25-099076SIV-HRET), civil case, appeal against Agder Court of Appeal's judgment of 10 April 2025.

-Isola AS (Counsel Ole Rasmus Asbjørnsen) v.
-Dural GmbH (Counsel Henning Harborg)
+Isola AS (advocate Ole Rasmus Asbjørnsen) v.
+Dural GmbH (advocate Henning Harborg)

 A Norwegian company (Isola) had for many years produced and sold uncoupling membranes for a German company (Dural).
 Dural resold the membranes under its own trademark in Europe and the United States.
 In 2019, Dural asked an Italian company (TeMa) to manufacture a copy product.
 From 2020 onwards, Dural began purchasing this product for resale under the same trademark.

-Isola cancelled the supply agreement in 2022.
+Isola terminated the supply agreement in 2022.
 The company argued that Dural had breached its duty to purchase membranes exclusively from Isola, and that Dural in any event had breached its duty of loyalty in the contractual relationship.
-Dural disputed the lawfulness of the cancellation and brought a claim for damages before the courts.
+Dural disputed the lawfulness of the termination and brought a claim for damages before the courts.

 The judgment contains a general discussion of the scope of the duty of loyalty in contractual relationships, particularly in commercial contexts.